 These cities are essential reference points for property searches, as boundaries determine which properties appear in which municipal records.

-Villages in Montgomery County
+Villages Wise Population in Montgomery County Ohio

 Montgomery County also contains smaller villages, which are municipal entities with their own local governance.
 Some examples include: